 Watch the video below to learn the basics of Facebook advertising, and keep reading for more information about the price of Facebook ads, including how much Facebook ads cost for other bidding models, like cost-per-like (CPL) and cost-per-download (CPA).

-Keep reading to learn more about Facebook advertising costs.
-If you want to lower your ad costs on Facebook and improve your social media marketing strategy now, talk with our award-winning strategists.
+If you want to lower your ad costs and improve your social media advertising strategy now, talk with our award-winning strategists.
 With a client retention rate of 91 percent, we are the trusted choice for businesses worldwide.

 Call us at 888-601-5359 or contact us online to learn more about our results-driven strategies!